Government crisis in Austria: Kickl and the FPÖ about to withdraw!

 Veröffentlicht am

-On January 3, 2025, coalition talks between the ÖVP, SPÖ and NEOS fail, which places Austria into a government crisis.
+On January 3, 2025, coalition talks between the ÖVP, SPÖ and NEOS fail, plunging Austria into a government crisis.

-Government crisis in Austria: Kickl and the FPÖ before retreat!
+Government crisis in Austria: Kickl and the FPÖ about to withdraw!

-Austria is experiencing a dramatic government crisis that was triggered by the controversial interior minister Herbert Kickl from the FPÖ and its impending discharge.
-Chancellor Sebastian Kurz (ÖVP) plans to propose Kickl's dismissal to the Federal President after a scandal video was published in the course of the so-called "Ibiza affair".
-In this video, which shows the behavior of the then Vice Chancellor Heinz-Christian Strache, dubious agreements regarding public orders are indicated with a supposed Russian oligarch.
-Strache's resignation led to the break of the coalition and made new elections necessary in September, as was the case, among other things stern.de reported.
+Austria is experiencing a dramatic government crisis triggered by the controversial Interior Minister Herbert Kickl from the FPÖ and his threatened dismissal.
+Chancellor Sebastian Kurz (ÖVP) is planning to suggest Kickl's dismissal to the Federal President after a scandalous video was published in the wake of the so-called “Ibiza affair”.
+In this video, which shows the behavior of the then Vice Chancellor Heinz-Christian Strache, dubious agreements regarding public contracts with a supposed Russian oligarch are hinted at.
+Strache's resignation led to the breakup of the coalition and made new elections in September necessary, among other things stern.de reported.

-In response to Kurz ’plans, the FPÖ has hired to withdraw all its ministers from the government, Kickl should actually be released.
-"If Kickl is dismissed, we pull ourselves back from the cabinet," said the designated FPÖ boss Norbert Hofer.
-This could clear the way for government conversion, in which experts and civil servants manage the vacant positions up to the new elections, such as krone.at reported.
-In parallel, the SPÖ called for a comprehensive realignment of the government and the dismissal of all FPÖ ministers.
+In response to Kurz's plans, the FPÖ has promised to withdraw all of its ministers from the government if Kickl is actually fired.
+“If Kickl is dismissed, we will withdraw from the cabinet as a unit,” said the designated FPÖ leader Norbert Hofer.
+This could pave the way for a government shakeup, with experts and civil servants managing the vacant positions until new elections, such as krone.at reported.
+At the same time, the SPÖ called for a comprehensive realignment of the government and the dismissal of all FPÖ ministers.

-The background and turbulence of this crisis could prove to be a political Waterloo for the FPÖ, since it is predicted that it could lose significantly in new elections.
-In the meantime, it is speculated whether ex-Chancellor Sebastian Kurz could possibly go into the race for the Chancellery in order to compete against Kickl and the FPÖ, which could further unsettle Austria's political landscape.
-Leading media from Germany and Switzerland have already underlined the immense consequences of the current situation for the stability of the Austrian government and European politics.
+The background and turbulence of this crisis could prove to be a political Waterloo for the FPÖ, as it is predicted that it could lose significant support in new elections.
+Meanwhile, there is speculation as to whether ex-Chancellor Sebastian Kurz might enter the race for the chancellorship again to compete against Kickl and the FPÖ, which could further unsettle Austria's political landscape.
+Leading media from Germany and Switzerland have already highlighted the immense consequences of the current situation for the stability of the Austrian government and European politics.